 I’m a fan of Ji Chang Wook, and I think he does a great job playing Je Ha, but there isn’t enough to this drama to make me want to keep watching it.
 I think that Yoo Jin and Se Joon are very interesting characters and extremely well portrayed.
 There was definitely potential for things to be very dark and interesting, but the direction the drama is moving in has only disappointed me and fallen short of my expectations.

 What I find most interesting is that this drama is from the same director that gave us Yong Pal.
 There are definitely some similarities, such as the female leads being trapped and wearing the classic white dress, etc. But somehow Yong Pal is much more fast paced, intense, and gripping than The K2 despite not being an action drama.
 Where The K2 lacks in character development and surprises, Yong Pal does not.
 There were a lot more characters in Yong Pal, yet all of them had compelling stories and backgrounds, and the drama is much more straightforward about presenting vital information.
-Yong Pal was able to deliver, not just from the beginning, but all the way through.
-Unfortunately, The K2 hasn’t been able to do that, and I no longer have the willpower to see if it ever will.
+However, Yong Pal also ended up flopping for me in the second half.
+While the beginning felt invigorating, it started to tank by the eighth episode and continued to plummet from there.
+Maybe, The K2 will be the reverse of Yong Pal, starting off poorly and finishing strongly, but I no longer have the willpower to see if it ever will.